GringoElPepito/ESGI-Obsidian/Smartbin text.md

 Here are our sales figures since the start of 2025.
 As you can see, we've almost multiplied our sales of the tiny version by 7 between January and May.
 As for the medium version, we multiplied our sales by 8.5 over the same period.
 In addition, we made two sales of our industrial model between April and May.
-All in all, we achieved sales of 394260€.
+All in all, we achieved sales of 394260€ on only five month.
 # Futur & Previsions